-The pulpit came from Westfield, near Radstock, but was originally from

-All Hallows, Easton Bristol and is circa 1830.
+The pulpit came from Westfield, near Radstock, but was originally from All Hallows, Easton Bristol and is circa 1830.
 The design was copied on the chancel furniture which was made by a local craftsman, Richard Green.

-The crucifix on the pillar was brought back from Malawi by two members of the choir some years ago and the lectern was carved from a piece of oak from Wells Cathedral.
-It was presented by a former Curate SB Lobb (1864-1867).
+The crucifix on the pillar was brought back from Malawi by two members of the choir some years ago.

+The lectern was presented by a former Curate SB Lobb (1864-1867), It was carved from a piece of oak from Wells Cathedral.

 One of the most distinctive features of Christ Church is the rood with its attendant figures of St John and St Mary.
 It was carved by Herbert Read of Exeter (1908) and caused great controversy and a Consistory Court hearing when first erected.